Statistics

 The Real Time Bidding Panel

-• Errors shows the number of bid requests that did not go through the bidding process due to some errors.
+| Errors | Number of bid requests that did not go through the bidding process due to some errors. |

-• Resp.
-Ratio shows the percentage of bid response against the total number of queries.
+| Errors Ratio | Percentage of bid requests with errors against the total number of queries. |

-• No Bid Ratio shows the percentage of requests that did not make it to the bid against the total number of queries.
+| No Bid Ratio | Percentage of requests that did not make it to the bid, against the total number of queries. |

-• Errors Ratio shows the percentage of Bid requests with errors against the total number of queries.
+| Timeout Ratio | Percentage of requests that have timed out against the total number of queries. |

-• Skipped Ratio shows the percentage of Skipped requests against the total number of queries.
+| Win Ratio | Percentage of wins against the total number of queries. |

 Notes:

-• If the Bid Response Ratio is 0%, this means you are sending requests but either advertisers are not bidding for them or there is an error in your requests.
+- If the Bid Response Ratio is 0%, this means you are sending requests but either advertisers are not bidding for them or there is an error in your requests.
 Check the No Bid ratio to find out if advertisers are interested in your traffic and check the Errors and Timeout Ratios to check whether there is something wrong with the integration.

-• If you have a high Skipped ratio, then this means that your queries are being throttled to avoid server saturation.
+- If you have a high Skipped ratio, then this means that your queries are being throttled to avoid server saturation.
 Usually, a high Skipped ratio happens after your initial queries (that is, when you started sending traffic through your zones) had a high amount of errors.
 If that is the case, please review your requests to fix any errors that might lead to this situation.
 If you need assistance to review this, please contact your account manager.

 Toggle Options